astmnk/docker-postgis/10.15/README.md

 Starting a `postgis` container.

-First you need to modify the settings on the readme file, then run:

 ```
 docker build -t postgis .
 ```

-Once the server is running you can connect to it.
+Once the server is running you can connect to it:

-You can use `docker exec`:

 ```
 docker exec server-name psql -U postgres -l